camptocamp/build-debian-cloud/plugins/HOWTO.md

 * There are a lot of other variables, they are all declared on the first 50 lines in `ec2-debian-build-ami`

 ## Simple plugins ##
 If your plugin is really simple, you may not need to modify the task list.
-The `packages`, `excluded_packages` and `init_scripts` arrays are already declared when your plugin file is sourced.
+The `packages`, `exclude_packages` and `init_scripts` arrays are already declared when your plugin file is sourced.
 Removing nano and adding vim to the bootstrap process can be done with:
 ```
 packages+=('vim')
-excluded_packages+=('nano')
+exclude_packages+=('nano')
 ```

 ## Utility functions ##